jyan1999/Image-converter/README.md

 You can also click on the drag-and-drop area to browse and select files locally

-Texts in the bottom show the status of the converter and will display warnings if incompatible files are dropped.
+Texts in the bottom show the status of the converter and will display warnings if incompatible files are included.
 The check and output options are manually configured from [Pillow documentation](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) and are not exhaustive.
 Feel free to add as long as the changes are Pillow-compatible.